Mischief

 never know what he won't do next.

-Wouldn't put it past him just about now
+Wouldn't put it past him

 with the physicists, theologians and philosophers